msft-jasonparker/prkrcloud.com/content/blog/2020-11-26-serverless-static-websites-on-azure-intro.md

 - Create a **FREE** <a href="https://azure.microsoft.com/en-us/free/" target="_blank">Azure Account</a>
   - Azure is the Microsoft Cloud platform. **New** accounts receive a $200 credit for the first 30 days.
 - Download and install <a href="https://git-scm.com/downloads" target="_blank">Git</a>
   - Git is an application you'll need to install on your PC or Mac.
 Once installed you can use the git commands from your favorite console, I prefer PowerShell.
-The most basic thing about git you'll need to know is the '*clone*' command. `git clone <some url.git>`
 - Download and install <a href="https://code.visualstudio.com/#alt-downloads" target="_blank">Microsoft VS Code</a>
 - **[OPTIONAL]** Buy a custom domain name <a href="https://www.namecheap.com" target="_blank">Namecheap</a> is who I use)